sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 > _Fact_ a test that is always true.
 They test invariant conditions.

-Instead of many tests with the same code, but different input data, you can use a single test with multiple input data sets.
-To do so we are replacing the `[Fact]` attribute with `[Theory]` attribute. `[Theory]` attribute is used to mark a test method as a data-driven test. `[Theory]` attribute can be used with `[InlineData]` attribute to provide input data for the test. `[InlineData]` attribute is used to provide input data for the test. `[InlineData]` attribute can be used multiple times to provide multiple input data sets for the test.
+Instead of many tests with the same code but different input data, you can use a single test with multiple input data sets.
+To do so we are replacing the `[Fact]` attribute with `[Theory]` attribute. `[Theory]` attribute marks a test method as a data-driven test. `[Theory]` attribute can be used with `[InlineData]` attribute to provide input data for the test. `[InlineData]` attribute provides input data for the test. `[InlineData]` attribute can be used multiple times to provide multiple input data sets for the test.

 > _Theory_ a test which is only true for a particular set of data.